0x60df/loophole/README.md

 ### Basics

-Call `loophole-set-key` to set the temporary key bindings.
+Call `loophole-set-key` to set a temporary key binding.

 The key binding is set in the disposable keymap which is generated automatically.